Treeniks/bachelor-thesis-isabelle-vscode/chapters/05-main-server.typ

     box(stroke: 1pt, image("/resources/vscode-action-active-sledgehammer-light-after.png")),
   ),
   kind: image,
-  caption: [Active Markup in #vscode() when using sledgehammer.\ Code Action initiated with "`Ctrl+.`".
+  caption: [Active Markup in #vscode[] when using sledgehammer.\ Code Action initiated with "`Ctrl+.`".
 Before and after accepting Code Action.],
   placement: auto,
 ) <active-markup-sledgehammer-vscode>

 When the Isabelle language server receives a Code Action request, the generation of the Code Actions list for its response is roughly done in these four steps:
-1. Find all #isar() commands within the given range.
+1. Find all #isar[] commands within the given range.
 2. Get the command results of all these commands.
 3. Extract all sendback markup out of these command results.
 4. Create LSP text edit JSON objects, inserting the sendback markup's content at the respective command's position.

 Once the list of these Code Actions is sent to the language client, the server's work is done.
 The LSP text edit objects exist in a format standardized in the LSP, so the actual execution of the text edit can be done entirely in the client.

 We also considered how to deal with correct indentation for the inserted text.
-In #jedit(), when a sendback markup gets inserted, the general indentation function that exists in #jedit() is called right after to correctly indent the newly inserted text.
+In #jedit[], when a sendback markup gets inserted, the general indentation function that exists in #jedit[] is called right after to correctly indent the newly inserted text.
 Since this internal indentation function uses direct access to the underlying jEdit buffer, we could not easily use this function from the language server.
 However, simply ignoring the indentation completely results in a subpar user experience.
-A proper solution would reimplement #jedit(suffix: ['s]) indentation logic for the language server, however this would require additional work.
+A proper solution would reimplement #jedit['s] indentation logic for the language server, however this would require additional work.
 For our contribution, the language server instead just copies the source command's indentation to the inserted text.
-This will potentially give slightly different indentations compared to #jedit(), however the result is acceptable in practice.
+This will potentially give slightly different indentations compared to #jedit[], however the result is acceptable in practice.

-An example of the resulting implementation for #vscode() can be seen in @active-markup-sledgehammer-vscode.
+An example of the resulting implementation for #vscode[] can be seen in @active-markup-sledgehammer-vscode.

 // #TODO[
 //   - explanation of active markup